 Brooke, her mom, and her dad all had experiences with addiction.
 WV Public Broadcasting then interviewed Laura Jean Bierut from the Washington University School of Medicine for this article to speak about why addiction is clustering in families.
 “And so the question is, why is it clustering in families?
 Is it the environment of the families, or is it the biology of families, the genetic predisposition?”

-“So we really do need to be looking at families when we are treating addiction and to know if there is multi-generational substance use in that family to really try and get everyone in that family into treatment and to encourage abstinence among all family members,” said Bierut.
+“So we really do need to be looking at families when we are treating addiction and to know if there is multi-generational biology of addiction in that family to really try and get everyone in that family into treatment and to encourage abstinence among all family members,” said Bierut.

-If you or a loved one is suffering from addiction, call Stop Your Addiction at 844-634-7094 as soon as possible.
+If you or a loved one is suffering from addiction, or you would like more information on the biology of addiction, call Stop Your Addiction as soon as possible.
 Stop Your Addiction will help you to find the resources and help you need for your unique situation.
 Call Stop Your Addiction today to get started on your journey to long-term recovery and sobriety!